rdamus/pyavb/README.rst

 pyavb
 =====

 A python module for reading and writing Avid Bin Files (AVB) files.
+Forked from https://github.com/markreidvfx/pyavb

+Modified to include an ability to export AVB files to comma separated value (CSV)

 Notice
 ------